img

 What is tricot fabric?

-Tricot fabric is a very thin smooth textured wrap knit.
-The word Tricot is derived from the french word ‘tricoter' (in pronunciation the-ko), which refers to knit.
+Tricot is a woven-like warp-knitted fabric with a tight texture on both sides.
+Warp-knitted tricot is produced by forming loops in the warp direction which makes tricot fabric look like woven fabric.
+The word Tricot is derived from the French word ‘tricoter' (in pronunciation the-ko), which refers to knit.

-Tricot fabric is used to produce special clothing such as underwear and lingerie products.
+Tricot fabric is used to produce special clothing such as underwear, sportswear, and lingerie products.
 It has a unique weave that makes it smooth on one side while sporting texture on the other.

 In this article, we will discover some basic facts about tricot fabric, what is made of, and what material is used, and so on.